MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 - For advanced meeting protection, and advanced webinars, if the meeting organizer is licensed with Teams Premium, meeting participants (including guests and external participants) don't need the Teams Premium license to benefit from these premium features.

 If a user needs access to a Teams Premium feature, license them to ensure consistent access and experiences to Teams Premium capabilities.
-Note that the scenarios above can't be used against our [Online Services license terms](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/all), and these scenarios are subject to change.
+The scenarios above can't be used against our [Online Services license terms](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/all), and these scenarios are subject to change.

 ## How does Teams Premium differ from Teams Rooms Pro?